The Garden Grazer

 • Fresh dill

 • White beans: These add extra plant-based protein and fiber to the dish.
-I use cannellini which are nice and creamy.
+I use cannellini which are hearty and creamy.
 But great northern, navy beans, or even garbanzo beans/chickpeas could work too.

-• White miso: Miso adds a delicious, salty, umami flavor.
-I highly recommend including it, but if you don't have miso, then simply substitute with salt to taste.
+• White miso: This is a fermented soybean paste with savory, umami, salty flavor.
+It adds wonderful depth of flavor so I highly recommend including it, but if you don't have miso, then substitute with salt to taste.

 Customizing

-Pasta: Classic minestrone soup often includes pasta, so feel free to add that if desired.
-(Or add cooked rice to your bowl before serving.)
+Pasta: Classic minestrone soup often includes pasta, so feel free to add small pasta like shells, elbows, or ditalini if desired.
+I suggest reducing the potatoes to make room for it.
+(Or you could add cooked rice to your bowl before serving for a heartier feel as well.)

-Vegetables: Stir in other veggies like celery, kale, baby spinach, garlic cloves, fennel bulb, etc.
+Vegetables: Stir in other veggies like celery, kale, baby spinach, garlic cloves, fennel bulb, broccoli, zucchini, scallions, etc.

-Herbs + seasoning: Fresh dill is my favorite herb for this recipe.
-However you could change it up with fresh parsley or fresh thyme if desired.
-Black pepper, vegan parmesan, or a squeeze of fresh lemon juice before serving is also tasty.
+Herbs & seasoning: Fresh dill is my favorite herb for this recipe.
+However you could change it up with fresh parsley, basil, or fresh thyme if desired.

 Storing

-Bowl of spring vegetable minestrone soup with spoon
+Close up view of vegan spring minestrone soup in a white serving bowl with spoon

-For more inspiration, also browse all white bean recipes or soup recipes.
+For more inspiration, also browse all vegan soup recipes or spring recipes.

-Celebrate spring with this light & fresh minestrone.
-Featuring seasonal produce, white beans, and fresh dill in a miso-enhanced broth.
+Celebrate the season with this light and refreshing Spring Minestrone!
+It features tender seasonal produce, white beans, and fresh dill in a savory miso-enhanced broth that's bright and satisfying.

 Print Recipe Pin Recipe Comment